delapuente/gitincouples/bob.md

 9. Avoiding repetition when turning
 -----------------------------------

+_Please, ignore Alice until you complete this step._

 Now you realize that `rover.js` contains a lot of repetition and you want to propose some changes to Alice.
 So you will make a new branch called `avoiding-repetition`.
 Come on!
 Go on...